 That’s easy: grab all-purpose flour, a piece of butter, and granulated sugar, mix everything, and you’ll get a beautiful topping for your kolache!

 Let’s roll up our sleeves and move to the kitchen!
-We’re gonna make the yeast dough first.
+We’re going to make the yeast dough first.

-STEP 1: Place flour in a mixing bowl, make a dimple in the middle.
-Put crumbled yeast there, sprinkle with 1 teaspoon of sugar, pour over ½ cup of lukewarm milk (photo 1).
+STEP 1: Place flour in a mixing bowl and make a dimple in the middle.
+Put crumbled yeast there, sprinkle with 1 teaspoon of sugar, and pour over 1/2 cup of lukewarm milk (photo 1).
 Mix with a fork until a runny batter is created in the middle (photo 2).
-Cover the bowl with plastic wrap and let rise in the warm place for 30 minutes (photo 3).
+Cover the bowl with plastic wrap and let rise in a warm place for 30 minutes (photo 3).

-STEP 2: Meantime, melt butter over low heat, mix it with egg yolks, rest of lukewarm milk, vanilla essence, lemon zest, and salt.
+STEP 2: In the meantime, melt butter over low heat and mix it with egg yolks, rest of lukewarm milk, vanilla essence, lemon zest, and salt.
 Whisk until combined.

-STEP 4: Knead a smooth dough: Start mixing with a fork, then use your hands to make a nice dough.
-It takes about 5-8 minutes.
-Or use a kitchen mixer with proper attachment if you have one.
+STEP 4: Knead a smooth dough.
+Start mixing with a fork, then use your hands to make a nice dough.
+It takes about 5–8 minutes.
+Or use a kitchen mixer with a proper attachment if you have one.
 Let the dough rise for 45 minutes.

 ⤍ Learn how to make dough rise in the oven.

-STEP 6: Make streusel topping: just mix flour, butter, and sugar using your fingers, create small coarse crumbles.
+Step 6: Make streusel topping: just mix flour, butter, and sugar using your fingers and create small, coarse crumbles.

-STEP 8: Place 1-2 teaspoons of cream cheese filling in the middle, then fold the opposite sides and seal together carefully, shape the filled dough pieces between your palms into a ball.
+Step 8: Place 1-2 teaspoons of cream cheese filling in the middle, then fold the opposite sides and seal them together carefully.
+Shape the filled dough pieces between your palms into a ball.

 STEP 11: For an egg wash, whisk one egg in a bowl using a fork.
-Press each kolach in the middle, for example with a joint of your index finger.
+Press each kolach in the middle, for example, with the joint of your index finger.

 STEP 12: Brush kolache with egg wash and fill holes with plum jam.
 Sprinkle with streusel topping.